Igniting Curiosity while Achieving Academic Excellence

 A Montessori classroom is a happy, bustling, collaborative, and social place.
 Students move freely, communicating with one another as they work together, or focus quietly by themselves.

-Montessori recognizes that children are in the prime of their social development in the elementary years.
+Montessori recognizes that children are in the prime of their social development in their elementary years.
 The classroom environment is designed for students to learn social skills: resolving conflicts peacefully, through discussion, verbalizing their thoughts and feelings, and coming up with mutually agreeable solutions.
-Students learn to be leaders and they learn to be team players.
+Students learn how to effectively collaborate and problem-solve with others.

 The mixed-age, individualized learning approach of Montessori allows children to view one another’s differences in a positive light.
 They grow up understanding that children learn things at different times and in different ways.
 While teachers regularly assess their students' learning, students are not ranked, and there are no letter grades to compare.
 Students learn to respect and understand one another and their differences.